wircho/URLSessionSync/README.md

 ## Usage

-Suppose you have an URL string like the one below, displaying the JSON `{"latitude": 45.5070669, "longitude": -73.5565524}`.
+Suppose you have a URL string like the one below, displaying the JSON `{"latitude": 45.5070669, "longitude": -73.5565524}`.
 Alternatively this could be a `URL` or a `URLRequest`.

 ```swift
 let request = "data:text/plain;charset=utf-8;base64,eyJsYXRpdHVkZSI6IDQ1LjUwNzA2NjksICJsb25naXR1ZGUiOiAtNzMuNTU2NTUyNH0="